borntofrappe/the-nature-of-code/README.md

 ## 08 - Fractals

+Fractals are defined as geometric shapes that can be split into parts, each of which resembles the whole.
+These shapes share a few common features:

+- self-similarity; there is perfect self-similarity, where the part is an exact copy of the whole, and stochastic self-similarity, based on probabilities and randomness

+- a fine structure at small scale, which cannot be recreated with Euclidean geometries

+- a recursive definition

+### Recursive draw

-Fractals are introduced through the concept of _recursion_, where a function calls itself, but with different arguments.
-The exemplary use-case is that of a function computing the factorial.
+To draw a fractal it is first necessary to introduce the concept of _recursion_, the repeated application of a rule to successive results.
+In practice, this concept sees a function calling itself, but with different arguments.
+The exemplary use case is that of a function computing the factorial.

 ```lua
 function factorial(n)